Khongchai/general/audio/PhaseVocoder/README.md

 Create two array views on the `synthesisFrame`.
 These two views `left` and `right` are both of size 2048.

-`left` holds the processed first 2048 samples from 0 - 2048.
+`leftFrame` holds pointers to 2048 samples, from 0 - 2048.

-`right` holds the unprocessed 2048 samples from 128 - 2176.
+`rightFrame` holds pointers to 2048 samples, from 128 - 2176.

 The two views do not contain their own copy of the data, they just hold pointers to the data in `synthesisFrame`.